crianer/Qlockwork/Readme.txt

 Settings via on-screen menu using tactile buttons or IR-remote to control.
 Adaptive brightness control when using an LDR or photo transistor.
 3 transitions for timechange.
-Indoor temperature from RTC or MCP9808 or temperature and humidity from DHT sensor.
+Indoor temperature from RTC, MCP9808 or BME280 or temperature and humidity from DHT or BME280 sensor.
 Outdoor temperature and humidity from OpenWeather.
 You need an APIKey from OpenWeather to use this feature.
 Visualisation of moonphase.
 Show sunrise and sunset times with animation.